daoo/autodesk/README.md

 On Linux, run the `logger.py` script to listen for lock/unlock events via DBus.
-Supply it with the URL to the session API endpoint like this (`autodesk` is the hostname of the computer running the server):
+Supply it with the URL to the session API endpoint like this (`autodesk` is the host name of the computer running the server):

     logger.py http://autodesk/api/session

-The hostname could be localhost if using the previously mentioned FT232H.
+The host name could be localhost if using the previously mentioned FT232H.

 #### Windows

-On Windows, use the task scheduler to setup tasks that sets the session state with curl (`autodesk` is again the hostname of the computer running the server):
+On Windows, use the task scheduler to setup tasks that sets the session state with curl (`autodesk` is again the host name of the computer running the server):

     curl -X PUT -d "0" http://autodesk/api/session